 Connecting Latin American and Caribbean cities for sustainable urban development

-The IDB Cities Network is an institutional platform for knowledge, relationships and solutions at the municipal level that aims to socialize knowledge, lessons learned and good practices in environmental, economic and social sustainability of more than 160 cities in Latin America and the Caribbean.
-We provide support through meetings that promote institutional support, innovation, good practices and the exchange of knowledge between the public sector, the private sector and civil society to boost the demand and capacities for urban loans and investments able to solve the main challenges of cities in the region.
+The IDB Cities Network is a platform for knowledge, relationships and solutions at the municipal level that aims to socialize knowledge, lessons learned and good practices in environmental, economic and social sustainability of more than 200 cities in Latin America and the Caribbean.
+Through meetings, we promote institutional support, innovation, and the exchange of knowledge between the public and private sector, civil society and academia to boost the demand and capacities for loans and investments able to solve the main urban challenges in the region.

 Our scope of work includes: